-Each fare type that the Group issues will have its own conditions attached, which may include it being restricted, non-upgradeable or non-refundable.
-This means that if passengers need to make a change to their booking, cancel flights or buy replacement tickets then a change fee may apply.
+Each fare type provided by the Group have its own conditions attached, which may include it being restricted, non-upgradeable or non-refundable.
+A change fee may apply if passengers need to make a change to their booking, cancel flights or buy replacement tickets.
 The change service is not considered distinctly because the customer cannot benefit from it without taking the flight.
 Although the change service is provided in advance of the flight, the benefit from it is not provided until the customer takes the flight.
 As a result, the change fee is recognized as revenue together with the original ticket sale on the date of travel.